jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 ```

 ## Scanner Tests
 Here is a basic test for `Scanner`.
-It confirming a bit more than I usually prefer unit tests, but I wanted to get the basics in place:
+It confirms a bit more than I usually prefer unit tests, but I wanted to get the basics in place:
 * `toString()` returns a string version of the internal data of the `Scanner`.
 * `peek(0)` returns the current token.
 It’s idempotent, so I’ve asserted it twice.
 It does not change the state of the `Scanner`.
 * A `peek(int)` beyond the remaining list of `Token`s should throw an exception.